rbarden/rvahams-sova-equipmenttracker/README.md

 `java -jar EquipmentTracker.jar`

-The configuration prompts are to be answered by the owner of the application before any other operations can and should take place.
+The application owner will need to answer the configuration prompts before any other operations can take place.
 These configuration prompts are used for file names that are going to be used for both input and output files.

 ##### Configuration Prompts:
 1. `Enter a Radio List file name:` This file holds a list of all identifiers on